Netflix/hollow/docs/getting-started.md

 ```

 In the above code, we first _initialize_ the data model by providing the set of classes we will add during the cycle.
 After that, we _restore_ by providing our `BlobRetriever` implementation, along with the version which should be restored.
-The `HollowProducer` will will use the `BlobRetriever` to load the desired state, then use it to _restore_ itself.
+The `HollowProducer` will use the `BlobRetriever` to load the desired state, then use it to _restore_ itself.
 In this way, a delta can be produced at startup, and consumers will not have to load a snapshot to get up-to-date.

 !!! hint "Initializing the data model"
     Before _restoring_, we must always _initialize_ our data model.
 When a data model changes between deployments, Hollow will automatically merge records of types which have changed.
 In order to do this correctly, Hollow needs to know about the current data model before the restore operation begins.